scoobird/BRFSS-small-area-estimates/small_area_estimates.md

 ## [1] "RWH" "RBK" "RHS" "RMT" "ROT"
 ```

-##Exploratory modeling
+## Exploratory modeling
-Use a generalized linear model to identify variables for modeling
+*Identify relationships among variables for modeling
+*Use a generalized binomial model with state fixed effects, individual fixed effects, and individual random effects.
+*Validate this model with a separate sample of the original data.